 3. Is My Loved One at Risk of Other Conditions?

 Certain health conditions can cause serious problems if not managed properly.
 Your loved one’s doctor can offer strategies to minimise the risk.
 For instance, a senior with vertigo may require help walking to prevent fall-related injuries.

 Early screening helps your loved one prevent serious health conditions in future.
 Asking the doctor about lifestyle changes, such as eating a healthier diet or doing therapeutic exercises for arthritis, may preserve your loved one’s overall health.
 It allows you to make tailored caregiving plans as your loved one works toward living a healthier lifestyle.

 5. How Will This Affect His or Her Future?

 It is painful to hear bad news at a doctor visit.
 However, finding out how a new medical condition can affect your loved one’s future allows you to manage his or her health better.
 Knowing what to do when your loved one requires around-the-clock care or delaying the onset of memory loss enables seniors to lead a happy and healthy life.

 Regular checkups, timely medication reminders, and physical activities are important for seniors, and hiring a professional caregiver at Home Care Assistance can prove useful in managing these and various other tasks.
 Our live-in and hourly caregivers assist seniors with their daily activities, encourage exercise and healthy eating, and provide reliable transportation for appointments to help boost your aging loved one’s health and help him or her lead a healthy life.
-To learn more about our high-quality live-in and respite care, North Coast, NSW, residents can call us at 1300 LIVE-IN or (02) 6646 3527.
+To learn more about our high-quality live-in and respite care, North Coast, NSW, residents can call us at (02) 6646 3527.